mrf32/LimbVR-Capstone-Project-Summer-2026/README.md

 # LimbVR – Upper-Limb Prosthetic Rehabilitation Simulator

-## Overview

-LimbVR is a Unity-based capstone project focused on improving upper-limb prosthetic rehabilitation through an interactive virtual environment.
+LimbVR is a Unity-based senior capstone project focused on improving upper-limb prosthetic rehabilitation through an interactive virtual environment.

-The project simulates an upper-limb prosthetic hand performing object manipulation tasks while integrating external sensor data from a wearable prosthetic system.
-The long-term objective is to provide clinicians and researchers with a platform for evaluating prosthetic control strategies, collecting rehabilitation metrics, and improving patient outcomes.
+The application integrates external sensor data from a wearable prosthetic system with a Unity simulation, allowing users to perform object manipulation tasks while collecting rehabilitation performance metrics.
+The project serves as a research and development platform for evaluating prosthetic control strategies, virtual rehabilitation exercises, and data collection workflows.

-This repository contains the Unity application responsible for visualization, gameplay, hardware communication, and data collection.
+This repository contains the Unity application responsible for:

+- Virtual rehabilitation environment
+- Prosthetic hand interaction
+- Serial communication with external hardware
+- Gameplay and scoring
+- Performance data logging
+- Research prototype development

 ---